 Banquets are held three times per year at the end of each season to recognize the achievements of student athletes and teams.
-Students are required to follow the Dress Up Attire dress code found in the uniform policy.
+Students are required to follow the Dress Up Attire dress code found in the uniform policy section of the student-parent handbook.